Stuycs-K/final-project-3-jianz-wangi/PRESENTATION.md

 ### **How it Works**

-Let's work through how the Rail Fence works!
+Let's work through how the Rail Fence works!!

 Plaintext: `cybersecurity is fun!`